philipwalton/private-parts/README.md

 }
 ```

-The first example used `this._mileage` to reference the private mileage property of each instance.
+The first example used `this._mileage` to reference the "private" mileage property of each instance.
 In the second example, all occurances of `this._mileage` have been replaced with `_(this).mileage`.
 As a result, `mileage` is never actually a property of `this`, so it can't be tampered with.

 ```javascript
 var honda = new Car();
 console.log(honda.mileage); // undefined
 ```

+## How it works

+If you look at the Private Parts example in the example above, you'll notice that the `this` context is wrapped in the `_()` function whenever it needs to access private data.

-This is made possible by using `_()`, which I call the "key function" or often just the "key".
+I call this function the "key function" or often just the "key".

 ### The Key Function